Amarabright/World-University-Ranking/README.md

  - buttons and
  - Data Visualization

 ### Aside carrying out this project on PowerBI.
-I had already done the EDA on Python. the script is also attached in this repository.
+I also did an Exploratory Data Analysis using Python programming language.
+The script is also attached in this repository.
 You may want to check it out [here](https://github.com/Amarabright/World-University-Ranking/blob/main/World%20University%20Ranking.ipynb)
 ---

 ## Data Source: